 Hypervitaminosis D is a rare but potentially serious condition.
-It occurs when you take in too much vitamin D. It’s usually the result of taking high-dose vitamin D supplements.
+It occurs when you take in too much vitamin D. The main cause is taking high-dose vitamin D supplements.

 Too much vitamin D can cause abnormally high levels of calcium in the blood.
 This can affect bones, tissues, and other organs.
 It can lead to high blood pressure, bone loss, and kidney damage if not treated.